 Six Nations Team of the Weekend Round One

-The first round of the 2018 Six Nations saw a host of players deliver strong displays and here is Rugby World‘s Team of the Weekend – let us know what you think of the selections.
+The first round of the 2019 Six Nations saw a host of players deliver strong displays and Sam Tremlett has been tasked with putting them into a Round One Team of the Weekend.

 1. Mako Vunipola (England)